Why Don't My Landing Pages Convert?

 What is a Landing Page?

 Landing pages take site visitors that are slightly interested and give them something to pause over.
-They pull relevant and valuable information about one topic and put them in one distraction-less place.
-Conversion rates are typically high for well-made landing pages because they speak to the right audience about the exact thing they are interested in finding.
+They pull relevant and valuable information about one topic and put it all in one distraction-less place.
+Conversion rates are typically high for well-made landing pages because these pages speak to the right audience about the exact thing they are interested in finding.

-It's a science.
+It's a bit of a science.
 You can set a well-made landing page up and let it do its magic for however long you need it to once you've cracked the code.